 When Seep committed to becoming 4X climate positive, On A Mission took on the task of calculating and tracking how much this will cost.
 They’ll then use this money to plant trees in the projects they support and monitor their progress.
 So boom, we erase our carbon footprint completely, and put down some more trees in its place.

 Since our lifestyles and everyday choices drive our carbon footprint, we all need to see how we can reduce our carbon footprint at the same time as offsetting.
 For Seep this is about finding more local suppliers or finding lower cost shipping options.
-For individuals this could also be about using the flying less (not difficult at the moment!) or switching energy providers.
+For individuals this could also be about using the flying less or switching energy providers.

 Which companies are climate positive?